rishabh-a7da6/Google-Analytics-4-to-snowflake/README.md

 # Google Analytics(GA4) to Snowflake Data Warehouse

-This project demonstrates the process of transferring Google Analytics data to Snowflake using the Google Analytics Data API(GA4) and Snowflake Connector for Python.
+This project demonstrates the process of transferring Google Analytics data to Snowflake using the Google Analytics Data API(GA4) and Snowflake Snowpark in Python.

 ## Prerequisites